 Your down payment amount is figured off of the after improved value of the home as well, not the as-is value, but again if coached upfront correctly this isn’t a deal breaker.
 If you buy a home with an as-is value of $300,000 and the after improved value is $325,000, your minimum 3.5% down payment goes from $10,500 to $11,375.
 It’s best to pad numbers a bit when estimating loan amounts, down payments and repairs, so there’s no surprises later.

 Having a knowledgeable group of people who know the 203k loan and its nuances is critical.
 The Realtor, Loan Originator and contractor should know the 203k loan process.
 You the borrower should also do some research on the 203k loan before applying for a loan.
 I have a free 203k loan video on my website, as well as a free 203k Streamline guide.
 Take a few minutes and familiarize yourself with the basics.
 The 203k loan is a worthwhile endeavor and it’s popularity is growing.

 In qualifying for the 203k loan, it takes the same amount of paperwork and time, there’s no smoke and mirrors.
 If you get any push back from your Realtor or Loan Originator on the 203k loan, it probably means they don’t understand it or didn’t get involved with the right team of people who could get the loan done.
 Don’t fret, keep your vision and shop around for a team of people who understand the loan and are receptive to it.

 For more information on learning on what needs to be done upfront on the 203k loan to ensure a successful transaction, feel free to contact me or click here.

-If anyone has a question on this article please click here to let me know your scenario!
+If anyone has a question on this article or how to use the 203k loan for multiple unit properties, please click here to let me know your scenario!